The Philaletheis Society: History

 According to alumna Maria Dickinson McGraw, the creation of a college literary society at Vassar College in the town of Poughkeepsie, New York, was proposed by students during the first week of the school's first year.
 Later that year, on December 2, 1865, the Philalethean Society was founded, becoming the first student group at Vassar.
 It was organized and helmed by John Howard Raymond, president of the college.
 While Raymond was the organization's first leader, students in the organization quickly saw fit to transition to self-governance; Raymond "was not re-elected."
-The Society's first student president was M. L. Dickinson, who also served as one of the several editors of the inaugural edition of Vassariana, the precursor the Vassar's weekly newspaper, The Miscellany News.
+The Society's first student president was M. L. Dickinson, who also served as one of the several editors of the inaugural edition of Vassariana, the precursor to Vassar's weekly newspaper, The Miscellany News.
 Named for the term philalethea, meaning "truth-loving", the Society was split into three distinct chapters, each with a specialized focus.
 The Alpha arm of the organization focused on literary works, the Beta chapter did dramatic exercises, and the Delta chapter was involved with musical pursuits.
 Later, it added a fourth chapter.
 Until the alumnae gymnasium—later Ely Hall—was built, the organization was headquartered in the Society Room on the second floor of the school's Calisthenium and Riding Academy.

 The Society's first public meeting occurred in June 1866, with invitations sent to Vassar students reading "The pleasure of your company is invited to a literary entertainment."
 The event included music, prayer, and the performance of original poems, songs, essays, and a drama piece.
 Further meetings happened in December, at which point a scene from Henry VIII was produced, and again the following June, at which point Vassar students recited nine of William Shakespeare's monologues for female characters.
 By 1871, the Society was sizable, consisting of 127 members.
 It retained its original literary focus through the 1890s.